For info on the thematic structure, see the introduction page.

 4.365 to Diomedes

-One sure way to rile up Diomedes is to compare him to his father
+One sure way to get under Diomedes' skin is to compare him to his father

 4.457 War, with the gods taking part

 The aristeia looks like an analysis of the role of gods on the battlefield.
 When the gods take part, there appears to be a to and fro of battle, with both sides winning individual duels.
-No doubt this is Homeric 'realism' because after all, both parties have gods on their side.
-When the gods retreat, all the killings are by Achaeans.
+No doubt this is Homeric "realism" because after all, both parties have gods on their side.
+When the gods retreat, all the killings are by Achaians.
 This is a fantasy.
 It says: we, as men, are by far the better fighters.
 They are only women without breasts.
 The only reason we haven't won yet, is that gods are thwarting our efforts.
+See also 20.41.

 5.1 Diomedes and Athena 1: without Ares